Uyouii/MIT_6.824_Spring2020/note/Raft.md

 The first property follows from the fact that a leader creates at most one entry with a given log index in a given term, and log entries never change their position in the log.

 The second property is guaranteed by a simple consistency check performed by AppendEntries.
 When sending an AppendEntries RPC, the leader includes the index and term of the entry in its log that immediately precedes the new entries.
-If the follower does not find an entry in its log with the same index and term, then it refuses the new entries.The consistency check acts as an induction step: the initial empty state of the logs satisfies the Log Matching Property, and the consistency check preserves the Log Matching Property whenever logs are extended.As a result, whenever AppendEntries returns successfully, the leader knows that the follower’s log is identical to its own log up through the new entries.
+If the follower does not find an entry in its log with the same index and term, then it refuses the new entries.
+The consistency check acts as an induction step: the initial empty state of the logs satisfies the ***Log Matching Property*​**, and the consistency check preserves the ***Log Matching Property*** whenever logs are extended.
+As a result, whenever AppendEntries returns successfully, the leader knows that the follower’s log is identical to its own log up through the new entries.

-During normal operation, the logs of the leader and followers stay consistent, so the AppendEntries consis- tency check never fails.
+During normal operation, the logs of the leader and followers stay consistent, so the AppendEntries consistency check never fails.
 However, leader crashes can leave the logs inconsistent (the old leader may not have fully replicated all of the entries in its log).
-These inconsisten- cies can compound over a series of leader and follower crashes.A follower may be missing entries that are present on the leader, it may have extra entries that are not present on the leader, or both.
+These inconsistencies can compound over a series of leader and follower crashes.
+A follower may be missing entries that are present on the leader, it may have extra entries that are not present on the leader, or both.
 Missing and extraneous entries in a log may span multiple terms.

 ![image](https://note.youdao.com/yws/api/personal/file/WEBba0d2f63e4fa6189033b55992f20f6ee?method=download&shareKey=5e16c868e8dbdbe3a3b4013f03cc775c)